Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • The mediator files a report — if reconciliation was not achieved, the case proceeds

-• Mediation can also be used productively to finalise any unsettled terms before the Second Motion
+• Mediation can also be used to finalise any unsettled terms before the Second Motion

-Section 13B(2) mandates a minimum six-month and maximum eighteen-month gap between the First and Second Motion.
-However, following the Supreme Court's ruling in Amardeep Singh v.
-Harveen Kaur (2017), this period is directory — not mandatory.
-Delhi Family Courts and the Delhi High Court have consistently granted waivers where the legal criteria are met.
+Section 13B(2) mandates a minimum six-month gap between the First and Second Motion.
+Following Amardeep Singh v.
+Harveen Kaur (2017), this period is directory — Delhi Family Courts and the Delhi High Court have consistently granted waivers where the legal criteria are met.
+See our guide on the cooling-off period and waiver criteria.

 • Substantial prior separation — typically 18 months or more, supported by evidence